DFOS Content Model

 The chain represents a single evolving thing — a profile, a post, a policy document.
 Each operation is a revision.
 The resolved state is the latest documentCID.
 History is audit trail.
 The content is the current version.

 This is the default interpretation for the standard schemas.
-The document envelope's baseDocumentCID field supports edit lineage — each new document version can point back to the one it replaced.
+Edit lineage is tracked via baseDocumentCID on the content operation payload — each new operation can reference the document CID it replaced.

 The chain represents a sequence — a feed, a journal, a log.
 Each operation is a discrete emission, not a revision.
 There is no single "current state" — the chain is the content.
 Previous documents aren't superseded, they're siblings in a series.